LaserIO-UEL/LaserIO-UEL/src/main/resources/assets/laserio/guides/laserio/laseriobook/cards/card_redstone.md

 **Input mode**

-Toggling Threshold mode will reveal two other buttons: Limit and Output.
+Interval mode will reveal three other buttons: Lower bound, Upper bound, and Output.

-The Limit determines when (equal or greater than) a signal will be sent on the redstone channel.
+The Lower and Upper bounds determine when (Lower bound <= signal <= Upper bound) a signal will be sent on the redstone channel.
 The signal strength will be equal to the specified Output when activated.

 **Output mode**